johnjackoleary/cfi-commonplace-book/Lesson Plans/Mountain/M.1 Mountain Knowledge.md

 Learner understands the unique considerations required for mountain flying.
 They are able to apply these considerations while planning subsequent mountain flying.

 ### Required Homework
+- [ ] Prepare for upcoming mountain flight

 ### Recommended Homework
+- [ ] Monitor the weather as the flight gets closer^[Forecasts too far out can be surprisingly inaccurate.
+It's good to see this in practice for a training flight, because knowing how to account for these issues will be relevant in future flights.]